ml-archive/blog/source/_posts/2016-11-08-Vapor-mysql.md

 drop.run()
 ```
-Now lets jump into our `Car.swift` file (and down in the extension of the model) add some actual preparation code.
+Now let's jump into our `Car.swift` file (and down in the extension of the model) add some actual preparation code.
 Preparation is also know as migrations in other server side coding frameworks.
 (More info on how Laravel uses it [here](https://laravel.com/docs/5.3/migrations))

 ```swift
 extension Car: Preparation {